 Oh, all right.
 I'll give you a bit.
 But don't message me unless you read the last box on the page.
 The ones in between don't matter, but the last one does.

 I'm a nerd, a roleplayer, a half-elf, a purple unicorn with a star-shaped cutie mark, and a medieval re-enactor, and then much worse than that.
 Do not ever attempt a mind-meld - contact with a non-mad brain could cause an explosion.
 But if you're mad too, you get a DC 18 Will Save to not explode.
-If you succeed, I then explain my ancestry and make you take another save.

 My alignment is Chaotic Good, and I don't get on well with Lawful Neutrals.